Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Main Results

-At present, most results on decentralized online linear regression algorithms (e.g. \cite{kar2012}-\cite{kar20132} and \cite{zzjf}-\cite{zhz}) all require that the regression matrices and graphs satisfy some special statistical properties, such as i.i.d., spatio-temporal independence or stationary, etc. However, these special statistical assumptions are difficult to be satisfied if the regression matrices are generated by the auto-regressive models.
+At present, most results on decentralized online linear regression algorithms (e.g. \cite{Akar2012}-\cite{Akar20132} and \cite{Azzjf}-\cite{Azhz}) all require that the regression matrices and graphs satisfy some special statistical properties, such as i.i.d., spatio-temporal independence or stationarity, etc. However, these special statistical assumptions are difficult to be satisfied if the regression matrices are generated by the auto-regressive models.
 In order to solve this problem, in the past several decades, many scholars have proposed the persistence of excitation condition based on the conditional expectations of the regression matrices.
-The stochastic persistence of excitation condition was first proposed in the analysis of the centralized Kalman filter algorithm in \cite{guolei} and then refined in \cite{ZJF}.
-For the decentralized adaptive filtering algorithms in \cite{xiesiyu1}-\cite{xiesiyu2}, the cooperative information condition on the conditional expectations of the regression matrices was proposed for the case with deterministic connected graphs.
-For the decentralized online estimation algorithms over random time-varying graphs in \cite{zxw}-\cite{wjx}, the stochastic spatio-temporal persistence of excitation condition was proposed.
-The stochastic spatio-temporal persistence of excitation condition in \cite{wjx} means that the minimum eigenvalue of the matrix consisting of the spatial-temporal observation matrices and Laplacian matrices in each time period $[kh,(k+1)h-1]$ has a positive lower bound $c(k)$ independent of the sample paths, i.e., $\Lambda_k^h\ge c(k)$ a.s. with $\sum_{k=0}^{\infty}c(k)=\infty$.
-Here, in Corollary \ref{mlnvlllsnrf}, we show that this is actually not needed.
+The stochastic persistence of excitation condition was first proposed in the analysis of the centralized Kalman filter algorithm in \cite{Aguolei} and then refined in \cite{AZJF}.
+For the decentralized adaptive filtering algorithms in \cite{Axiesiyu1}-\cite{Axiesiyu2}, the cooperative information condition on the conditional expectations of the regression matrices was proposed for the case with deterministic connected graphs.
+For the decentralized online estimation algorithms over random time-varying graphs in \cite{Awjx}, the stochastic spatio-temporal persistence of excitation condition was proposed.
+The stochastic spatio-temporal persistence of excitation condition in \cite{Awjx} means that the minimum eigenvalue of the matrix consisting of the spatial-temporal observation matrices and Laplacian matrices in each time period $[kh,(k+1)h-1]$ has a positive lower bound $c(k)$ independent of the sample paths, i.e., $\Lambda_k^h\ge c(k)$ a.s. with $\sum_{k=0}^{\infty}c(k)=\infty$.
+Here, in Corollary \ref{Amlnvlllsnrf}, we show that this is actually not needed.
+Therefore, the \emph{sample path spatio-temporal persistence of excitation} condition in this paper is more general than the stochastic spatio-temporal persistence of excitation condition in \cite{Awjx}.

 We give an example for which the stochastic spatio-temporal persistence of excitation condition does not hold but the \emph{sample path spatio-temporal persistence of excitation} condition hold.